-And here is a Google Earth view of the 12-kilomter walk – or, at least, my best guess as to the path we took to get to Meemure.
+And here is a Google Earth view of the 12-kilometer walk – or, at least, my best guess as to the path we took to get to Meemure.

 After a very flat beginning, the path, parts of which had concrete or stone steps, would take a decided uphill slant.
-The series of photos below captures some of the beautiful lush cloud forest terrain we scrambled through.
+The photos below capture some of the beautiful lush cloud forest terrain we scrambled through.

 We had started our walk about 9 a.m.
 By 12:30 we were scampering up the trail in the photo below.
 We stopped more than once for a water break and munched on the day’s snacks.

 Lunch would have to wait until we got to Meemure, where our guide had arranged for a box lunch for us.
 By 1:45 pm we were approaching Meemure, the end point of a little hike.
 It is a fairly isolated village set in the Knuckles Range with the eye-catching mountain called Lakegala as a backdrop.
 The Google Earth satellite view does not really capture the pointy nature of the peak. (i am assuming that it is the one on the left.)
 Compare it to the photo immediately below to see what I mean.

 Our great little hike for the day was almost done.
 Just beyond the fields was the village of Meemure (also written Mimure), a small fairly isolated community of 400 or so.
 Only a rough dirt track connects it to the road some ten kilometers to the south.